 Click Save and Apply to upload the asset.

-Set an expiry date for an existing library asset
+Set an expiry date for an existing asset

 - Select an asset.